 7.3 We enter into a trusting relationship.
 The director/business owner instructs us knowing their ability to meet our fees.
 If the Company/business is unable to pay our fees incurred from time to time for whatever reason, the directors/business owner personally accepts the liability for our charges.
 It is the responsibility of the director/business owner who is signing this agreement, to inform a new director (where the company is sold, transferred to some family members, etc.) about this clause that the new director/business owner will be personally liable for our fee.
 Moreover, Directors/business owner (existing, new) will be personally liable for any debt they owe to our firm in any case, even where the company/business is liquidated or has been struck off.
 We have full right to take legal action against the director/business personally, for the outstanding fee.

-7.4 Should you leave during the year, you will be charged £75.00 plus VAT per hour for all the services carried out during our engagement.
+7.4 Should you leave during the year, you will be charged £150.00 plus VAT per hour for all the services carried out during our engagement including the initial meetings.
 This is usually applicable to those who do not pay on a monthly basis.

 7.5 This Letter of engagement will be renewed automatically every year unless it is requested by the client.
 Should you want to leave Accotax for some reason, kindly inform us 28 days before leaving in writing; The entire outstanding invoice must be clear before you leave.